-I am a composer/performer, vocalist and sound artist who focuses on distinct but interlinking fields of experimental vocal performance, improvisation, studio sound composition and soundscape, and interdisciplinary collaborations with writers and theatre-makers.
+I am an award-winning composer, vocalist, sound artist and artist.
+I focus on distinct but interlinking fields of experimental vocal performance, improvisation, studio sound and soundscape composition, and interdisciplinary collaborations with writers and theatre-makers.

 In collaborations for theatre, I create dynamic soundscapes often punctuated with stylised vocal compositions, using recordings of my own voice or other people’s voices that have been captured in project-specific research and development.
 I am interested in potentially new multidimensional narratives and expression aligning with the idea that in spoken dialogue words are only a part of what is communicated.
 The recent performance of The Mark of the Beast, developed with writer Martin O’Connor and the North-East Recovery Community (addiction) received a 5-star review in The Herald.
 In other work with Martin, Theology was nominated for a CATS Award ‘Best Music and Sound’ category (2014).
 I was a selected artist for Magnetic North’s interdisciplinary Space/Time Residency at Cove Park (2018).
 In 2016, I was a shortlisted composer for the Old Vic 12, and in 2015 was one of four composers selected for the inaugural Composers and Choreographers Lab with Phoenix Dance Theatre in Leeds.
 Martin O’Connor and I have been co-commissioned by Outspoken Arts Scotland to develop a proposal for a new production in Paisley.

 In 2017 I qualified in yoga teacher-training (200hr) through Seasonal Yoga Academy and to date have complete the first year of my 300hr training, to be completed in the coming year.

 A CV and Refs are available on request.